Willie Ormond: St Johnstone

-Scotland National Team
+Scotland national team

 The Scottish Football Association replaced Tommy Docherty with Ormond in 1973 after Docherty left to join Manchester United.
 Ormond guided Scotland to the 1974 World Cup Finals in West Germany.
 Scotland beat Zaire and drew with Brazil and Yugoslavia to return home as the only unbeaten team in the tournament.
 They were eliminated after the group stage first round, but this remains the best-ever performance by a Scotland team in a World Cup.

 UEFA Euro 1976 qualifying was unsuccessful in large part due to losing 2–1 at home to Spain in the campaign opener.
 On 5 February 1975 he sent Paul Wilson on as a 75th-minute substitute in the return game in Valencia (a 1–1 draw); this was the only appearance by a non-white footballer in the Scotland national team in the 20th century.

 Ormond resigned as Scotland manager in May 1977.

+As Scotland manager, Ormond was also responsible for the Scottish League XI.
+He also managed a Glasgow Select against a Football League XI to mark the Silver Jubilee of Elizabeth II.